-It feels great to be included among your friends or with the people at work, doesn’t it?
+It feels great to be included among your friends or with the people at work.
 Especially when someone acknowledges you or invites your contribution.
 When you feel included you feel you matter.
-When we are excluded (intentionally or unintentionally) it makes us fight the mind games of disappointment and speculation.
+When we are excluded (intentionally or unintentionally) it makes us fight mind games of disappointment and speculation.